Phidica/sublime-fish/README.md

 A Sublime Text 2/3 package for the [friendly interactive shell](https://github.com/fish-shell/fish-shell).
 It features a robust syntax highlighting scheme that mimics the native highlighting behaviour of fish.

-All the general syntax of fish is completely implemented, however a number of additional features are planned and bug reports are welcome.
+All the general syntax of fish is completely implemented, however a number of additional features are planned and suggestions or bug reports are welcome.

 To do:
 - Optimise scope nesting